utkarshdalal/Wine-Builds/README.md

 ### Credits

-Big thanks to: Olegos, JeezDizRezz, Hugo, askorbinovaya_kislota and a bunch of others who helped me figure out a way to build Wine for Termux Glibc.
+Big thanks to: Olegos, JeezDisReez, Hugo, askorbinovaya_kislota and a bunch of others who helped me figure out a way to build Wine for Termux Glibc.
 Thank you!